eddyb-abandoned/gearbox-node/README.md

-# v8-gearbox
+# gearbox-node
-This is v8-gearbox, a new shell for the v8 JavaScript Engine.
+This project is based on [v8-gearbox](https://github.com/eddyb/v8-gearbox) and aiming at reproducing node.js' API while keeping the gearbox internals.

 ## Install Instructions

-You need scons, and various other libraries.
+You need scons.

-To build v8-gearbox, just type `scons`.
+To build gearbox-node, just type `scons`.
 To install it, type `scons install`.

-## Examples

-In the `samples` directory, you'll find some code samples, mostly tests for various modules.